 Our quarterly online journal is a volunteer-run, no fee, no pay market.
 We require First Serial Rights.
 Rights automatically revert back to the author upon publication, meaning you can reprint your work wherever and whenever you like.

 We will respond to your submission as soon as possible, but please allow us 6 months to review your work.

 Editor-in-Chief Ginny Levy founded Lime Hawk as a platform for artists who are passionate about environmentalism, cultural and social exploration, and sustainability.
 A graduate of the University of Michigan with a background in English literature and cultural anthropology, Ginny completed her MFA in creative nonfiction and fiction writing at Chatham University in Pittsburgh, where she also served as an assistant editor for the literary journal Creative Nonfiction.
-A writer, editor, yoga instructor, and lover of animals and the outdoors, Ginny now lives in the woods of Redding, CT, where she manages a historic colonial estate, hosts guests via Airbnb, and tries to live deliberately.
+A writer, editor, yoga instructor, and lover of animals and the outdoors, Ginny now lives in the woods of Redding, CT.

 Associate Editor / Fiction Editor Matthew Bohn lives in Redding, CT, and is a graduate of the Chatham University MFA program.
 When he's not reading submissions or helping with a new Lime Hawk project (or watching the Pittsburgh Penguins), Matt works as a paraprofessional and a newspaper adviser at a public high school.
 He thinks he'll finish his first publishable collection of short stories before pigs can fly.
 His fiction has appeared online in Stymie and Cactus Heart.